HELPING YOUTH UNLEASH THEIR POTENTIAL

 Makkala Jagriti’s initiative for youth empowerment, Yuva Jagriti imparts essential life skills and facilitates access to opportunities in order to fulfil the aspirations of youth.
-We have set up Yuva Cafés in locations that are easily accessible to youth from marginalised communities, where they can converge and access developmental opportunities.
+As an NGO for youth empowerment in Bangalore, we have set up Yuva Cafés in locations that are easily accessible to youth from marginalised communities, where they can converge and access skill development opportunities.

 Yuva Café is an open and democratic space with a non-threatening environment, primarily invested in unveiling and understanding the youth’s strengths, areas of interest, personal values, temperament, competence and skills; thereby facilitating them to discover their true potential.